TheRealAnonymous008/quartz/content/details/natural sciences/geography/Winds and Atmospheric Kinetics.md

 		* They are created due to the shearing force of the Hadley cells and Polar cells.
 		* However, they do not have a stable temperature gradient that can sustain their existence.
 * [Jet Streams](https://en.wikipedia.org/wiki/Jet_stream) - very fast flows of air along the boundaries of some circulation cells that form due to shearing of their circulation cells and the Coriolis effect.
+	* They do not track perfectly circular routes.
+The contour has **ridges** (towards the poles) and **troughs** (towards the equator).
+	* The ridges and troughs are not constant and can change over time
+	* **Rossby Waves** - bends in the polar jet stream influence the weather.
+When a trough moves farther away from the pole, *the cold Arctic air extends farther away from the pole.*
 * **Westerlies and Easterlies** - are winds that generally come from the West and East respectively.
 	* [Westerlies](https://en.wikipedia.org/wiki/Westerlies)
 	* [Polar Easterlies](https://en.wikipedia.org/wiki/Polar_easterlies)
 	* [Horse Latitudes](https://en.wikipedia.org/wiki/Horse_latitudes) - these are regions at $30\degree$ N and S with no wind due to high pressure.
 	* [Roaring Forties](https://en.wikipedia.org/wiki/Roaring_Forties) - strong Westerlies at $40\degree-50\degree$ S. These winds are strong because there are no wind-blocking continents.
-[Trade Winds](https://en.wikipedia.org/wiki/Trade_winds)- winds that generally blow from the northeast or the southeast and are found in the tropics.
+* [Trade Winds](https://en.wikipedia.org/wiki/Trade_winds)- winds that generally blow from the northeast or the southeast and are found in the tropics.
 They blow eastward due to the Coriolis effect.
 	* [Intertropical Convergence Zone](https://en.wikipedia.org/wiki/Intertropical_Convergence_Zone) - the boundary where trade winds meet.
 # Kinds of Winds
 ### Sea and Land Breezes